-This two-event series brings together two decades of the Treasury Department’s national security leadership to discuss the role the Department, and particular, Terrorism and Financial Intelligence (TFI), plays in strengthening the U.S. national security strategy.
-The series will include participants from all the major components of TFI, including the Financial Crimes Enforcement Network (FinCEN), the Office of Intelligence and Analysis (OIA), the Office of Foreign Assets Control (OFAC), and the Office of Terrorist Financing and Financial Crimes (TFFC).
+This two-event series brings together two decades of the Treasury Department’s national security leadership to discuss the role the Department, and particularly, Terrorism and Financial Intelligence (TFI), plays in strengthening the U.S. national security strategy.
+The series included participants from all the major components of TFI, including the Financial Crimes Enforcement Network (FinCEN), the Office of Intelligence and Analysis (OIA), the Office of Foreign Assets Control (OFAC), and the Office of Terrorist Financing and Financial Crimes (TFFC).

 Panel 1 – Taking Treasury to War: Two Decades of Using Financial Measures as National Security Statecraft